uncatcrea/wp-appkit/wp-appkit/readme.txt

 **No.** You can use PhoneGap Build, an easy to use Adobe’s cloud compilation service or the classic Cordova CLI.

-= Doc you deploy progressive web apps for me? =
+= Do you deploy progressive web apps for me? =

 **Yes.** Progressive web apps are not distributed through app stores.
 They are freely available on the web.
 WP-AppKit allows to deploy and update PWA on your site.